QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 Are you the provider or the consumer?
 Is your consumption internally or externally focused?
 If you are the provider, you need to look at all your endpoints and internal integrations.
 If you are the consumer (externally facing), you may just be looking at the endpoints you consume not every endpoint.

-The above, dear readers, is why testers say “it depends” a lot and ask bundles of questions.
+The above, dear readers is why testers say “it depends” a lot and ask bundles of questions.
 It is not that we don’t have a concrete answer, it just happens we need a lot of information and context to give you the RIGHT concrete answer.

 **API Docs**